akhilprakash1/UCSF_PII/README.md

 To run things locally, you can `pip install --no-cache-dir -r requirements.txt` and then run `python3 redactor.py example1.pdf`.

-To run things with docker, `docker build .`. `docker run redactor`.
+To run things with docker, `docker build .`.
+Run `docker image ls` and find the image id of the recently created image.
+The repository and tag should be "<none>". `docker tag <imageId> redactor`. `docker run redactor`.